karthikreddymathuru/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Senitment Analysis on Movie Reviews where the sentiment is either positive or negative.
+Senitment Analysis on Movie Reviews whether the sentiment is either positive or negative.